exercism/python/docs/TOOLS.md

 IMPORTANT TODO: UPDATE URL PATHS OF IMAGES

+A list of tools, IDEs and editors that can help you write and debug your *python* code.

+*Disclaimer: This is a collection of tools that are popular in our community.
+We do not have any financial affiliation with any of the tools listed below.
+We think these tools do their job and there are most certainly other tools that can do those jobs as well.*

-Before you can start coding, make sure that you have the proper version of Python installed.
+Before you can start coding, make sure that you have the proper version of python installed.
 Exercism currently supports `Python 3.8` and above.
 For more information, please refer to [Installing Python locally](https://exercism.org/docs/tracks/python/installation).

+---

 - [Environments](#environments)
   - [Virtualenv](#venv)
   - [Conda](#conda)

 - [Editors and IDEs](#visual-studio-code)
   - [VS Code](#visual-studio-code)
     - [Selecting an interpreter](#selecting-the-interpreter)